Marriage and Family Therapy (MFT Degree)

 Courses in the Marriage and Family Therapy Degree

 The MS in Psychology - Marriage and Family Therapy concentration is a 60 credit hour program.
-It includes the following courses plus 9 credit hours in electives from approve Graduate Psychology courses.
+It includes the following courses plus 9 credit hours in electives from approved Graduate Psychology courses.

 PSYC 6380 | 3 CREDIT HOURS